Azure/azure-powershell/src/OperationalInsights/OperationalInsights/help/New-AzOperationalInsightsWindowsEventDataSource.md

 ```

 ### -Name
 Specifies a name for the data source.
+The name is not exposed in the Azure Portal and any string can be used.

 ```yaml
 Type: System.String